Nadir Afonso: Exhibitions

 An additional 60 solo exhibitions in Portugal were recorded between 1949 and 2012 (last one: Palazzo Loredan, Venice).
-Additional international collective exhibitions include: 1967 Brussels, 1968 Paris, 1973 Barcelona, 1984 Dublin, 1986 Honolulu and Fall River, U.S.A.; 1993 Salamanca, Spain.
+Additional international collective exhibitions include: 1967 Brussels, 1968 Paris, 1973 Barcelona, 1984 Dublin, 1986 Honolulu and Fall River, U.S.; 1993 Salamanca, Spain.

 Written works

 The following books were written by Nadir Afonso in Portuguese, unless otherwise stated.
 Additional written works appear in exhibition catalogs and are noted in the list of Nadir Afonso exhibitions.